XinzeZhang/xinzezhang.github.io/about.md

     In *Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics (ACL)*.
 2021.

-- **Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks.**
+- **Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks**

     Xinze Zhang, Kun He, and Yukun Bao.